 Get the right information.
 These factsheets and self-help guides are designed to assist you to resolve some problems with Centrelink yourself.
-If you have a different problem or the factsheet does not answer your questions, please call us for advice.
+If you have a different problem or the factsheet does not answer your questions, please call us for legal advice and assistance.

 This guide takes you through the steps of appealing a Centrelink decision you are unhappy with.